 Review the scholarships on this page to determine whether you meet the criteria for any funds that have a separate application.

-Scholarship applications for the 2021-2022 academic year are available from December 1 until March 1.
+Scholarship applications for the 2021-2022 academic year are now closed.
 All applicants receive an email with decisions the second week of May.
 The application for the 2022-2023 academic year will open on December 1, 2021.

 3 Have a Question?

 If you have any questions or need assistance with your application, please contact us.
 You can reach Ruth Bishop, Education Program Officer, at (616) 454-1751 or firstname.lastname@example.org.